Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 Key Takeaways

-- A singly linked list node contains a data field and a pointer field, chained together via pointers
+- A singly linked list node contains a data field and a pointer field, chained together via pointers.

-- Head insertion/deletion is O(1); tail and middle operations require traversing to the target position
+- Head insertion/deletion is O(1); tail and middle operations require traversing to the target position.

-- Sentinel nodes eliminate special handling for the head node, making code more concise and less error-prone
+- Sentinel nodes eliminate special handling for the head node, making code more concise and less error-prone.

-std::moveexplicitly expresses ownership transfer
+std::moveexplicitly expresses ownership transfer.

 Exercises

-Exercise 1: Reverse a Linked List
+Exercise 1: Reverse Linked List

 /// @brief 原地反转链表